bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-07-08-days-of-being-wild.md

 Mariton Fernandez _(hotel maid)_
 Angela Ponos _(prostitute)_
 Nonong Talbo _(train conductor)_

-Hong Kong 1990©
+Hong Kong 1990©<br>

-94 mins
+94 mins<br>

-This 4K digital restoration was undertaken
-from the 35mm original camera negative by
-the Criterion Collection in collaboration with L’Immagine Ritrovata and One Cool.
+This 4K digital restoration was undertaken  from the 35mm original camera negative by the Criterion Collection in collaboration with L’Immagine Ritrovata and One Cool.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjM5MDMwMjY3XX0=
+eyJoaXN0b3J5IjpbNzk0NTM5ODgxXX0=
 -->